 Jack's Fork River Trail is a 18.1 mile moderately trafficked point-to-point trail located near Summersville, Missouri that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I love this river float it in the winter to avoid summer crowds

 Great river.
 Nice rapids.

 I kayaked Jacks Fork just after it was opened after flood stage.
 Water was at its best.
 This river from the Prongs to at least Alley Springs had a lot of towering bluffs, caves everywhere that you can stop and explore and a few that were closed by the parks department, a good number of large springs, and just overall Ozark beauty.
 The water is rated as class 1 with some spots as class 2.
 When the water is up, like when I went, it had some nice class two water.
 A must do when you are in the area, but call ahead as the upper area, the Prongs, can only be floated in the spring or fall when their is a lot of rain.
 Give yourself two full days to float it.

 Jack's Fork is excellent for lazy canoeing or kayaking.
 It is a beautiful, winding river that meanders through the lower Ozarks.
 It is the perfect compliment to Current River and Eleven Point River for those interested in relaxing float trips, river-side picnics, gentle hikes, or anything in between.